sagebothwell/cs260-2023/Assignments/Assignment-8/README.txt

 Table of Contents:
 Design for my Graph - line 19
-Description of Minimum Spanning Tree Function - line 27 Pseudocode for Minimum Spanning Tree Function - line 36 Complexity Analysis for Minimum Spanning Tree Function - line 81 Description of Shortest Path Function - line 134 Pseudocode for Shortest Path Function - line 142 Conplexity Analysis for Shortest Path Function - line 172 Add Node/Add Edge Functions - line 196
+Description of Minimum Spanning Tree Function - line 38 Pseudocode for Minimum Spanning Tree Function - line 47 Complexity Analysis for Minimum Spanning Tree Function - line 92 Description of Shortest Path Function - line 145 Pseudocode for Shortest Path Function - line 153 Conplexity Analysis for Shortest Path Function - line 183 Add Node/Add Edge Functions - line 207
-Complexity of the Adding Functions - line 201 Extraneous Functions - line 207
+Complexity of the Adding Functions - line 212 Extraneous Functions - line 218
-Possible Tests - line 213
+Possible Tests - line 224
-Where Stuff Shows up in the Code - line 282
+Where Stuff Shows up in the Code - line 293
-A problem that graphs can solve - line 290
+A problem that graphs can solve - line 301

 Design for my graph:
 My graph will be an unweighted undirected graph.
 My add node and add edge functions will be the same as we wrote in class, and the minimum spannning tree and shortest path functions will be designed with Kruskal's and Djikstra's algorithms respectively.
+The Graph will be a class which will contain the 4 required functions, a constructor/destructor, and a private member vector of GraphNodes.
+GraphNodes will also be a class with a constructor/destructor, a function for adding edges, and getters/setters for its private member variables.
+    GraphNode private member variables:
+        -a string to store the GraphNode's name
+        -a vector containing all of the edges connected to the GraphNode -a bool to say if the node has been visited (for shortest path) -an int to say the distance a node is from some other node (for shortest path) -a string whioch says what the GraphNode's predecessor is in the shortest path algorithm (only used in shortest path) Finally, the Edge will be a struct which contains two GraphNode pointers for the edge's source and destination and an int for weight.
+***Note, while weight is present in my Edge struct and does show up in some of the functions, I ultimately descided not to use it, I could have gone back and deleted all instances of weight, but by the time I decided not to use it I was already too deep.
+As it stands, it is an unused member variable which is always set to 1.

 After finishing my design, here are a few things that I found will be required in my graph:
     -Each node in the graph must have a ditsinct name (breaks minimum spanniong tree and shortest path)